skonfig/base/type/__apt_source/man.rst

 REQUIRED PARAMETERS
 -------------------
 uri
-   the uri to the apt repository
+   The URI to the APT repository.

 OPTIONAL MULTIPLE PARAMETERS
 ----------------------------
 signed-by
-   provide a GPG key fingerprint or keyring path for signature checks.
+   Provide a GPG key fingerprint or keyring path for signature checks.

 OPTIONAL PARAMETERS
 -------------------
 arch
-   set this if you need to force and specific arch (ubuntu specific) This parameter can be used multiple times. component
+   Set this if you need to force any specific CPU architectures.
+   This parameter can be used multiple times.

+   Defaults to download all architectures defined by ``APT::Architectures``. component
    The component(s) to enable.
 Can be used multiple times. distribution